Naresh Chandra: Chief Secretary of Rajasthan

-Chandra was appointed as the Chief Secretary of Rajasthan by the Chief Minister of Rajasthan, he assumed the office of the Chief Secretary on 1 July 1985, and demitted on 1 March 1986.
+Chandra was appointed the Chief Secretary of Rajasthan by the Chief Minister of Rajasthan, he assumed the office of the Chief Secretary on 22 July 1985, and demitted on 09 March 1986.

 Water Resources Secretary of India

-Chandra was appointed as the Union Water Resources Secretary by the Appointments Committee of the Cabinet (ACC), he assumed the office on 1 February 1987, and demitted it on 1 February 1989, after serving for two years.
+Chandra was appointed the Union Water Resources Secretary by the Appointments Committee of the Cabinet (ACC), he assumed the office on 1 February 1987, and demitted it on 1 February 1989, after serving for two years.

 Defence Secretary of India

-Chandra was appointed as the Union Defence Secretary by the Appointments Committee of the Cabinet (ACC), he assumed the office of the Defence Secretary on 1 February 1989, and demitted it on 1 March 1990.
+Chandra was appointed the Union Defence Secretary by the Appointments Committee of the Cabinet (ACC), he assumed the office of the Defence Secretary on 1 February 1989, and demitted it on 1 March 1990.

 Home Secretary of India

-Chandra was appointed as the Union Home Secretary by the Appointments Committee of the Cabinet (ACC), he assumed the office of the Home Secretary on 1 March 1990, and demitted it on 1 December 1990.
+Chandra was appointed the Union Home Secretary by the Appointments Committee of the Cabinet (ACC), he assumed the office of the Home Secretary on 1 March 1990, and demitted it on 1 December 1990.

 Cabinet Secretary of India

-Chandra was appointed as the Union Cabinet Secretary by the Appointments Committee of the Cabinet (ACC), he assumed office of the Cabinet Secretary on 1 December 1990, and demitted it and simultaneously superannuated from service on 1 December 1990.
+Chandra was appointed the Union Cabinet Secretary by the Appointments Committee of the Cabinet (ACC), he assumed office of the Cabinet Secretary on 1 December 1990, and demitted it and simultaneously superannuated from service on 31 July 1992.

 As the Cabinet Secretary, Chandra was incharge and coordinator of India's nuclear programme, Shekhar Gupta described him as the "Keeper of India's family silver".

 After IAS

 Governor of Gujarat

-After his tenure in the PMO, Chandra was appointed as the Governor of Gujarat by the President of India, he assumed the office of Governor on 1 July 1995 and demitted it on 1 March 1996.
+After his tenure in the PMO, Chandra was appointed the Governor of Gujarat by the President of India, he assumed the office of Governor on 1 July 1995 and demitted it on 1 March 1996.

 Ambassador of India to the United States of America

-Chandra was appointed as the Indian Ambassador to the United States by the Prime Minister of India in 1996, he was confirmed to the diplomatic position by the President of the United States of America in 1996, he remained as the Ambassador of India to the United States till 2001.
+Chandra was appointed the Indian Ambassador to the United States by the Prime Minister of India in 1996, he was confirmed to the diplomatic position by the President of the United States of America in 1996, he remained as the Ambassador of India to the United States till 2001.

 Chandra's long official association with the United States spans more than three decades, beginning with his first visit to this country in 1963–64.
 He has been the Indian Co-chairman of the US-India Technology Group, and Member of the Indo-US Economic Sub-Commission, which lent him valuable insight into the broad range of Indo-US relations.
 Following the economic liberalisation program in India, he led the first official delegation to the US in 1992 to promote US investments in India.
 He has been deeply involved in several important conferences organised subsequently in the US by business development groups.